RAISING YOUR MIND TO AN ADULT LEVEL

 Gives a strict moral character in re: statutory law (not divine law).
 Natives are rule-bound emotionally - usually from having survived major childhood trauma.

-All yoga involving the Moon give a tendency to project one's feelings upon others.
-This native projects their feelings of oppression, restriction, scarcity, poverty, exposure, lack of trust and emotional abandonment upon others.
+All yoga involving the Moon give a tendency to project one's feelings upon others. one projects their feelings of oppression, restriction, scarcity, poverty, exposure, lack of trust and emotional abandonment upon others.

-The conformist rigidity and emotional coldness of Nishturabashi yoga is however much heated and energized in rashi of Mangala.
-This yoga in either Mesha or Vrizchika may attempt to regulate conditions of birth, explosion, invention, innovation, war, human sexuality, hidden resources, catastrophic force, or tantric transformation.
-In either Mesha or Vrischika, expect conditions of great urgency combined with great emotional resistance.
+The conformist rigidity and emotional coldness of Nishturabashi yoga is However, Much heated and energized in rashi of Mangala.
+This yoga in either Mesha or Vṛścika may attempt to regulate conditions of birth, explosion, invention, innovation, war, human sexuality, hidden resources, catastrophic force, or tantric transformation.
+In either Mesha or Vṛścika, expect conditions of great urgency combined with great emotional resistance.

-Nishturabashi yoga in Mesha or Vrizchika can be very challenging to the personality development; yet the native is often financially privileged.
+Nishturabashi yoga in Mesha or Vṛścika can be very challenging to the personality development; Yet, the native is often financially privileged.